Scoping Your Prompt

 To focus the assistant on one specific memory or summary, open that item in Pieces Timeline, open the three-dots menu (⋮), and choose Chat.
 This opens Conversational Search with that event's context pre-loaded.
 See Chat from a summary for details.

-For broader scoping across many memories, use Sources and Time Ranges above.
+For broader scoping across many memories, use Sources, Time Ranges, and Modalities above.

 Learn how to set additional context for your conversations in Setting Additional Context.